 How To Prevent Malaria - The Top Ten Tips

-Make sure you take antimalarial tablets and you take them properly, every day while you’re then and as directed afterwards
+If you need them, make sure you take antimalarial tablets and you take them properly, every day while you’re then and as directed afterwards

-Keep an eye out for malaria symptoms, such as fever, and always discuss any symptoms you do get with your doctor
+Keep an eye out for malaria symptoms, such as fever, and always discuss any symptoms you do get with your doctor as soon as possible